Quantum-Accelerators/quacc/docs/src/install/codes.md

 ## tblite

-If you plan to use tblite with QuAcc, you will need to install the [tblite](https://github.com/tblite/tblite) interface.
-This can be done via `conda install -c conda-forge tblite`.
+If you plan to use tblite with QuAcc, you will need to install the [tblite](https://github.com/tblite/tblite) interface with ASE support.
+This can be done via `pip install tblite[ase]`.

 ## Psi4